 Liquidity risk is managed in accordance with the Liquidity Management and Funding Policy.
 The policy is reviewed and approved annually by the Board.
 Alterna Savings manages liquidity risk by monitoring cash flows and cash forecasts, maintaining a pool of high quality liquid financial assets, maintaining a stable base of core and term deposits, monitoring concentration limits on single sources of deposits, and diversifying funding sources.
 In addition, in the event of a liquidity crisis affecting Central 1, Alterna Savings' credit facilities with Central 1 are supported by Central 1's access to the Inter-Central Liquidity Agreement.
-Alterna Savings reports the liquidity risk against policy limits to ALCO and to the Board on a monthly basis.
+Alterna Savings reports the liquidity risk against policy limits to ALCO on a monthly basis and to the Board on a minimum quarterly basis.

-Alterna Savings maintains a minimum of 9% (2013 - 9%) of the amount of deposits and borrowings in liquid assets such as cash, term deposits, banker's acceptances, bearer deposit notes and fixed rate deposit notes.
-As of December 31, 2014, the percentage of liquid assets to total deposits and borrowings was 11.27% (2013 - 11.92%).
-For the contractual maturities of assets and liabilities, please refer to the table under note 24b(i) Interest rate risk.
+Alterna Savings maintains a minimum of 9% (2014 - 9%) of the amount of deposits and borrowings in liquid assets.
+As at December 31, 2015, the percentage of liquid assets to total deposits and borrowings was 15.46% (2014 - 11.27%).
+For the contractual maturities of assets and liabilities, please refer to the table under note 23 b(i) Interest rate risk.

-The following table provides the maturity profile of financial liabilities based on the contractual repayment obligations, and excludes contractual cash flows related to derivatives liabilities which are disclosed in note 25.
+The following table provides the maturity profile of financial liabilities based on the contractual repayment obligations, and excludes contractual cash flows related to derivatives liabilities which are disclosed in note 24.